 These verses are very translucent in revealing the essential nature of the metaphysical Reality.
-The Absolute in its absoluteness is Nameless and it has no Signs by which it can be approached.
+"The Absolute in its absoluteness is Nameless and it has no Signs by which it can be approached."
 It is beyond human perception, conception and imagination.
-No qualification or relation can be attributed to it for it even transcends transcendence.
-It is 'the most indeterminate of all indeterminates'.
+"No qualification or relation can be attributed to it for it even transcends transcendence."
+It is "the most indeterminate of all indeterminates".
 No linguistic category can describe it.
-It lives in permanent abysmal darkness and is 'the most unknown of all the unknown'.
-The Absolute in its absoluteness is the 'Mystery of mysteries' and no one, in principle, can have access to it.
+It lives in "permanent abysmal darkness" and is "the most unknown of all the unknown".
+The Absolute in its absoluteness is the "Mystery of mysteries" and no one, in principle, can have access to it.
 The Absolute does not manifest itself in its absoluteness.
-'The self-manifestation of the Absolute does not yet occur' There is an yet no theopany or tajalli.
-The Absolute in its absoluteness is termed as 'Dhat' or Essence.
+"The self-manifestation of the Absolute does not yet occur.
+There is yet no theophany or tajalli."
+The Absolute in its absoluteness is termed as 'dhat'

+or Essence.
 The Pure Absolute in its fundamental aspect of absoluteness is beyond the insatiable human quest and all attempts to reach it prove to be nugatory.
 Khawaja Ghulam Farid says:

-Where to seek!
-Where to find You Friend.
-All the fiery creatures, human beings, forces of Nature and the entire world is amazingly drowned in the sea of bewilderment.
-The Sufis, devotees, men of wisdom and learning have ultimately lost.
-Arshi and Bistami while embracing each other cry in vain.
-Ptolemy and Pythagoras did a lot of thinking and reasoning but found no mark and clue of the Friend which made them resign to the human limitation.
-The Buddhists, Zorastrians, Jews, Christians, Hindus and the People of Book say that He is Pure, Perfect, Unlimited.
-Transcendent and Limitless.
-Saints, Prophets, mystics, poles and even messengers and deities incarnate proclaim weepingly that He is beyond the reach of vision.
-Scientists, erudites, gnostics and professionals, in all humility have admittedly resigned.
-Ask Farid, naïve and simple: Where do you stand?
-71
+All the fiery creatures, human beings, cosmic forces and the entire world are amazingly drowned in the sea of bewilderment.

+The Sufis, devotees, men of wisdom and those who meditate have ultimately lost.
+Arshi and Bistami cry profusely with folded arms.

+Ptolemy and Pythagoras did a lot of thinking and reasoning but found no trace.
+It made them resign to the human limitation (of not finding the Absolute in its absoluteness).

+The Buddhists, Zoroastrians, Jews, Christians, Hindus and the People of Book say that He (the Absolute) is Pure, Perfect, Unlimited, Transcendent and Infinite.

+The Mystics, Prophets, Ghaus (Saints), Poles, Messengers and spiritually incarnate proclaim, while crying that no eye can see Him (He is beyond the reach of human perception).

+The knowledgeable, erudite, gnostics and perfectionists have admitted in all humilities (their limitation of not finding the Absolute in its absoluteness).
+Ask Farid, modest and simple, where do you stand?
+(It is not possible for you to find Him in His Essence).